SpringBoard0811/Unified-Military-Analytics-and-Comparison/Milestoen-2/README.md

 # 📊 Milestone 2 – KPI Engineering & Dashboard Design

-## 📌 Project Overview

-The **Unified Military Analytics and Comparison Dashboard** is designed to provide a data-driven platform for analyzing and comparing the military capabilities of countries worldwide.

-In **Milestone 2**, the cleaned military dataset produced in Milestone 1 is transformed into **analytical Key Performance Indicators (KPIs)** and prepared for interactive dashboard visualization.

-During this stage, several KPIs were created directly within **Power BI** using **DAX (Data Analysis Expressions)**.
-These calculated metrics allow dynamic analysis and support interactive filtering within the dashboard environment.

-Additionally, the structure and layout of the future dashboard system were planned in this phase, forming the foundation for the visual dashboards that will be developed in the next milestone.

-Overall, this milestone converts **raw statistical data into meaningful analytical metrics** that can support deeper military capability analysis.
+**Timeline:** Weeks 3–4

 ---

+# 📌 Project Overview

+The **Unified Military Analytics and Comparison Dashboard** is designed to provide a data-driven environment for analyzing and comparing military capabilities of countries around the world.

+In **Milestone 2**, the cleaned dataset produced in Milestone 1 is enhanced with **analytical Key Performance Indicators (KPIs)** and structured for interactive dashboard development.

+During this stage:

+- Key analytical metrics were created using **Power BI and DAX (Data Analysis Expressions)**
+- Additional metadata fields were incorporated to enable **regional and alliance-level analysis**
+- The **initial dashboard architecture** was planned and prototyped

+This milestone transforms raw military statistics into **actionable analytical insights** suitable for visualization and strategic comparison.

+---

-# ⚙️ KPI Engineering Using DAX
+# 🧮 Module 3 – KPI Feature Engineering

-In this stage, new analytical indicators were developed using **DAX formulas within Power BI**.
-These KPIs help evaluate military strength, operational efficiency, and defense investment patterns.

-## Key KPIs Implemented
+## 🎯 Objective

+Generate meaningful **analytical indicators** that allow deeper comparison of military capabilities, resource efficiency, and defense investment.

+---

+## 📌 Tasks Performed

+- Compute the following KPIs:

+### 🌐 Power Index Rank Gap
+Measures the ranking difference between a country and the **top-ranked military power**.

 ### 📊 Assets per Capita

-This metric evaluates the relationship between **military equipment and available manpower**, providing insight into resource allocation efficiency.

-**Formula**
+Represents the ratio of military equipment to available manpower.

+### 💰 Budget-to-GDP Ratio
+Shows the proportion of a country’s **economic output spent on defense**.

+---

+## KPI Formulas

+### Assets per Capita

 ```
 Assets per Capita =